cgrazy/OC_EFI_Gigabyte_Z690_AlderLake_I9_12900K/README.md

 Sleep at all, I guess.
 Haven't had the chance to get into sleep yet.

-Boot gets stuck when the USB 3.2 Gen1 ports on the front panel are connected (well known Apple logo w/o process bar).
-Maybe I've to check my USBMap once again.

 # Current State?

 I guess, finally I resolved my USB issues.
 I've attached a LaCie Rugged device since years, but somehow when connected to any port that device leads to a stucked boot.
 As soon as the device is disconnected, booting is possible w/o any issues.
 Strange!

-While anaylizing that I was logged into Windows to use USBToolBox to check my USB mapping, and - really - I've done a small mistake with the first port.
-So my USBMap.kext needs to be updated slightly.

 Introduced CPUFriend and CPUFriendDataProvider according to the following [bug](https://github.com/dortania/bugtracker/issues/190).
 Geekbench 5 benchmark test also increased for both, single  and multi-core tests